aiida-vasp/aiida-vasp/doc/source/tutorials/run_vasp_inputs.rst

-.. _tutorial2:
+.. _tutorial_test_inputs:

 =================================
-2. Test launch a VASP calculation
+1. Test launch a VASP calculation
 =================================

 In this part we will simply launch a VASP calculation of silicon using the standard PBE silicon potential that you now should have sitting in your database.